ladybug-tools/spider/gbxml-viewer/r13/assets/about-gbxml-viewer.md

 	* Load via URLs, file dialog box, drag and drop and more
 * View each gbXML file as an interactive 3D building on your computer, tablet and phone
 	* Mouse, stylus and finder-touch-enabled
-* View all components contained in the gbXML files singly and collectively in 3D along with all text attributes
+* View all components contained in the gbXML files singly and collectively in 3D along with all their associated text attributes
 	* Interactive menu-driven user interface makes features easy to find
 * Identify issues in gbXML file data that may impede loading into downstream apps
 	* Identify faulty duplication, missing required items, reversed normals